Visual Novel: Umineko: When They Cry aka: Umineko No Naku Koroni

 The opening of the PS3 port is very bad with it.
 Showing quickly important scenes without context may not be bad enough, but showing characters whose very existence are a big surprise for first time players make sure a good part of the mood of the first few episodes are completely changed.

 While growing up, Eva was repeatedly told by her family that she fails as a woman because she didn't know how to do feminine things.
 The creation of EVA-Beatrice largely stems from her resentment of this.

 Also, Krauss repeatedly shuts Natsuhi up.
 Unfortunately this isn't to his benefit, since she basically runs the house and has much more common sense than he does while he squanders their money on poorly thought-out business ventures.

 Super Fun Happy Thing of Doom: Some of the "Tea Parties" may start as cheerful and humorous after-parties, but they usually do not end this way.
 And more often than not they contain some horrible reveal or twist.

 Surprisingly Good Italian: Akiko Shikata, who composed the VN and anime's opening and the VN's final ending ; what can be more fitting for the series than a Japanese woman who can write and sing in Italian?

 Gleefully averted, at least some of the time.
 In the first arc, Kanon has a long rant about how he's going to kill himself and ruin Beatrice's plans, but she sics a Stake on him before he gets around to acting on it.
 There's also an awful lot of people dying in the middle of trying to say something important.

-The anime, on the other hand, fell a victim to this trope with a Jessica falling to the ground in a bullet time and talking at the same time.
+The anime, on the other hand, fell victim to this trope with Jessica falling to the ground in Bullet Time and talking at the same time.